Updated on April 26, 2024

 Ini enak! – “It’s delicious!”

 Being able to speak simple phrases and words in the local language goes a long way when interacting with locals.
-It also allows you to immerse yourself in the culture, as well as reciprocate the kindness they offer you in a more genuine way.
+It also allows you to immerse and experience Balinese culture the authentic way, as well as reciprocate the kindness they offer you in a more genuine way.

 The mere mention of “Terima kasih!” which means “Thank you!”, can put a wide smile on their faces.
 Furthermore, it shows your respect and humility for having given the opportunity to explore the beautiful island they call home.